Dragonflies After Dark: Your Complete Guide

 Do dragonflies sleep?

-Dragonflies do “sleep” in the sense that they have cyclical patterns of reduced activity during which their bodies perform important tasks, like injury repair.
-Dragonflies are most active during the day, so their inactive period corresponds to the dark hours of the night, just like humans.
+Dragonflies do โsleepโ in a sense.
+They exhibit cyclical patterns of reduced activity during which their bodies perform important tasks, like injury repair.
+Dragonflies are daytime predators and most active during daylight and in warm temperatures.
+Their inactive period corresponds to the dark hours of the night, just like humans.

-Dragonflies don’t have eyelids to close and their eyes are fixed.
-Even if their brains actually progress through different sleep stages the way human brains do, they can’t demonstrate rapid eye movement (REM) so we can only guess about their sleep experience.
+Dragonflies donโt have eyelids to close and their eyes are fixed.
+They canโt demonstrate rapid eye movement (REM) like humans can.
+We can only guess about their sleep experience.

 Where do dragonflies sleep?